apache/mxnet/example/gluon/lipnet/README.md

 ---

 ## Training
+After you have acquired the preprocessed data you are ready to train the lipnet model.

 - According to [LipNet: End-to-End Sentence-level Lipreading](https://arxiv.org/abs/1611.01599), four (S1, S2, S20, S22) of the 34 subjects are used for evaluation.
  The other subjects are used for training.

 - To use the multi-gpu, it is recommended to make the batch size $(num_gpus) times larger.

   - e.g) 1-gpu and 128 batch_size > 2-gpus 256 batch_size